datatrail-jhu/04_githubbasics/manuscript/07_pull_requests.md

-# Pull requests
+# Pull Requests

 ### What is a pull request

-There are two parts to the Git and Github system.
+As a reminder, there are two parts to the git and Github system.
 Git is focused on version control - basically keeping track of the different versions of all the files you are working on.
 You can track a git repo on rstudio.cloud just for yourself to make sure you always have your file history available to you.

 ![Git keeps track of your files](images/07_pull_requests/07_githubbasics_pull_requests-1.png)

-[Github](https://github.com/) is two things, first it is a way to back up and store all of your projects on the internet.
+[Github](https://github.com/) is two things, first it is a way to back up and store all of your projects on the Internet.

 ![Github stores and backs up your files online](images/07_pull_requests/07_githubbasics_pull_requests-2.png)

-But it is also a social network for coders.
+But, it is also a social network for coders.
 You can use Github to contribute to other people's projects and get feedback on your projects as well.

 ![Github also lets you work with others](images/07_pull_requests/07_githubbasics_pull_requests-3.png)

 In an an earlier lesson we learned about issues.
 Issues are comments that you can make on either one of your own repos or on someone else's repos.
 Pull requests are a different kind of interaction that involve making a change directly to someone's code.
 First you would fork the repo to make your own copy.

 ![Forking a repo means you can change the code](images/07_pull_requests/07_githubbasics_pull_requests-4.png)

 Then you can send the owner of the repo a "request" to "pull" your change into their code.
 If they accept your pull request, then their code will be updated with your suggestion!

 ![You can send a request to have your code change pulled into theirs](images/07_pull_requests/07_githubbasics_pull_requests-5.png)

 Pull requests are a great way to contribute to projects that are being worked on by more than one person.
 This may be because you are working directly with a team and you all need to edit a document.
 Or it may be because you see someone else's project and want to make a suggestion.
 This is in fact one of the best ways to start to introduce yourself to the R community on Github.
 Find a project or a repo where you see something small you can help with - even if it is just fixing a typo or adding a comments - and send them a pull request.